rakus/quick_change_directory/README.md

 directory tree.
 By default `fd` is preferred due to better performance.
 See below.

-The results are slightly different because of the handling of symbolic links.
+The results are different between fd and find.
+Fd handles symbolic links slightly different and it respects .gitignore etc by default.
+The index option '-I' can be used to disable this.
+See fd man page on '-I'/'--no-ignore'.
+Again: See comments in `qc-index.cfg`.

 __Update Performance__